Jinzang/App-Followme/README.md

     the Markdown file if one is put at the top of the file.
 If the file has no title, it is built from the file name, replacing dashes with blanks and capitalizing each word, The url and absolute\_url are built from the html file name.
-A number of time variables are built from the modification date of the text file: weekday, month, monthnum, day, year, hour24, hour, ampm, minute, and second.
 To change the look of the html page, edit the page template.
 Only blocks inside the section comments will be in the resulting page, editing the text outside it will have no effect on the resulting page.